pubsubhubbub/PubSubHubbub/README.md

 PubSubHubbub provides a way to subscribe, unsubscribe and receive updates from a resource, whether it's an RSS or Atom feed or any web accessible document (JSON...).

+The current version of the spec is 0.4.
+Please, [read it here](http://pubsubhubbub.github.io/PubSubHubbub/pubsubhubbub-core-0.4.html).

 Open hubs are provided by:
 * [Superfeedr](http://pubsubhubbub.superfeedr.com/)
 * [Google](http://pubsubhubbub.appspot.com/)